Death Cross and Golden Cross: What the Data Actually Shows

 FAQ

-What is the golden cross in trading?
+What is a death cross in trading?

-What's the difference between the golden cross and a moving average crossover strategy?
+What is the difference between the golden cross and a moving average crossover strategy?

 🌍 Our recommended brokers